 - Risk factors for colorectal cancer include a family history of colorectal cancer, colon polyps, and long-standing ulcerative colitis.

 - Most colorectal cancers develop from polyps.
 Removal of colon polyps can prevent colorectal cancer.

 - Colon polyps and early cancer may have no symptoms.
 Therefore regular screening is important.

-- Diagnosis of colorectal cancer can be made by barium enema or by colonoscopy with biopsy confirmation of cancer tissue.
+- Diagnosis of colorectal cancer can be made by sigmoidoscopy or by colonoscopy with biopsy confirmation of cancer tissue.

 - Treatment of colorectal cancer depends on the location, size, and extent of cancer spread, as well as the health of the patient.

 - Surgery is the most common treatment for colorectal cancer.